X Close

 Principles

-When indigenous people were first shown a photograph they could not at first recognise a picture.
+When indigenous people were first shown a photograph, they could not at first recognise a picture.
 Over time the mind unconsciously learns to interpret information (no matter how abstract) and associate it with experience.
-This illusion is so great that only by being attentive we can hear that a speaker is not and cannot be a guitar, saxophone, violin or an orchestra.
+This illusion is so great that only by being attentive we can hear that a speaker (sound system) is not and cannot be a guitar, saxophone, violin or an orchestra.

-The greatest advances have been in marketing where illusions of hearing differences are mostly generated by descriptions.
+The greatest advances have been in marketing, where illusions of hearing differences are mostly driven by descriptions.
 As with musical instruments it is possible to make a speaker system come alive.
-All information on this site is directed to the understanding of bringing sound systems alive by application of four way active technology.
+All information on this site is directed to the understanding of bringing sound systems alive by application of four-way active technology.

 6 specifications